QED1224/Toontown-Resources/README.md

    if chance <= minChance:
        questItemFound = True
     ```
-- If there was not an active Fishing quest or the quest item was not found,  `QuestItem` used the same process as `FishItem` (see next section).
+- If there is not an active Fishing quest or the quest item was not found,  `QuestItem` uses the same process as `FishItem` (see the next section).

 ### `FishItem`

-Every fish had three components: genus, species and weight.
-Genus and species were randomly selected from a list, `fishList`, which was formed as follows.
+Every fish has three components: genus, species and weight.
+Genus and species are randomly selected from a list, `fishList`, which is formed as follows.

 - `rarity`: